 - However, Wikipedia adds, “Common forms and media include spray paint graffiti, stencil graffiti, wheatpasted poster art, sticker art, street installations, and sculpture.“

 Last year, we went on a street art tour in Auckland during Art Week (New Zealand’s largest city).
 It included sculptures.
 With that in mind, I add the following street art images:

 Do you consider this Glass Pavilion or the seemingly random giant set of living room (or library) furniture to be street art?

 Practical information on Christchurch, street art, and city tours:

 - We stayed at the Crowne Plaza in Christchurch City, which is walking distance to most of the artworks on this page.
 The spacious rooms are modern and the food outstanding.

-→ We usually save money by reserving our accommodations through Booking.com.
-Click here for the best Christchurch prices.
+⇒ We save money by reserving our accommodations through Booking.com.

 - Check out this interactive street map highlighting the art.
 If you have a smartphone or tablet, it’s an easy way to create your own self-guided tour.
 This is what we did.

 - If you prefer an organized tour, cycling seems to be the only option that specifically mentions street art while you tour the city’s rebuild.
 Viator offers both group cycling tours and private tours.
 Each is about 2 hours and are a perfect introduction to this city.